-4.1 Child protection plan start date
+5.1 Child protection plan start date

-If a child is the subject of a child protection plan, enter the start date of that plan, using the format guide for dates (see introduction, general notes section).
+If a child is the subject of a child protection plan, enter the start date of that plan, using the formatting covered in the general notes (See section general notes, date fields).
 Otherwise, leave blank.

-4.2 Initial category of abuse
+5.2 Initial and latest category of abuse